brajeshjaishwal/family-tree/README.md

 Now head over to "http://localhost:3000"
 1) it will ask to register
 2) then login
-3) now you are able to create family tree, save it and reload it
+3) now you should be able to create family tree, save it and reload it